 Spousal support orders may be enforced by wage garnishment, seizure of federal and state income tax refunds, suspension of driver’s licenses and professional licenses, liens against property, and by fines and even jail time.

-Do I need an attorney to collect spousal support?
+Do I need a Columbus family law attorney to collect spousal support?

 You should consult an experienced Columbus, Georgia family law attorney when: